Mr-Anik1/HTML-CSS/react/2.GPT_Flix_Project/gpt-flix/README.md

 - Unsubscribe to the onAuthStateChanged callback
 - Register TMDB API & create an app & get access token
 - Create movieSlice
-- Create useNowPlayingMovies custom hook for get data from the TMDB now playing movie list API
+- Create useAllCategoryMovies custom hook for get data from the TMDB
 - Update store with movie data
 - Create MainContainer and SecondaryContainer
 - Create trailerVideo state in the movieSlice
 - Create useMovieTrailer custom hook for get data for trailer video
 - Update the store with the trailer video data
 - Add the trailer video in the VideoBackground component with trailer video data.
+- Create MovieList and MovieCard Component
+- Access Movies data from the store and pass the movie lists component

 # Problem